IvanDerlich/car-reports/README.md

 ### Testing with REST Client

-Use the included `.http` files for easy API testing:
+Use the included `.http` files for easy API testing with you IDE and the proper plugin:

 - **User endpoints**: `src/users/request.http`
 - **Report endpoints**: `src/reports/requests.http`